-Mission Valley is San Diego’s hub for mega Shopping Ctrs.
-Dining, Golf, Apartment Living, Hotels
+Mission Valley is the hub for Shopping Ctrs.
+Dining, Golf, Apartment Living & Hotels

 Mission Valley